Breaking Language Barriers: How AI is Transforming MOOCs into Multilingual

 -

-Cultural Imperialism: Ensuring that multilingual education doesn’t simply impose certain educational models on diverse cultural contexts.
+Cultural Imperialism: Ensuring that multilingual education doesn't simply

 -

-Language Preservation: Balancing global accessibility with the preservation of linguistic diversity and local educational traditions.
+Language Preservation: Balancing global accessibility with the preservation

 -

-Quality Equity: Ensuring that AI-generated multilingual content maintains the same educational quality as original English versions.
+Quality Equity: Ensuring that AI-generated multilingual content maintains

 Future Outlook and Recommendations